 In a surprise move last night, Microsoft issued the following statement: "We want to let the gaming public know that we have heard their pleas.
 Response to the original FreeLancer was overwhelming - and as we gauged fan reaction, we found that the single underlying issue was with the mouse based interface.
 Therefore, we are pleased to announce that FreeLancer 2 will feature absolutely no control mechanism of any kind."

 The original FreeLancer was developed without any provision for a flight stick mode, in the hopes of appealing to a gaming public that by and large regards such hardware as the domain of only 'hard core' flight sim players.
-FreeLancer 2's take is even more daring - but if succesful, it could cater to the huge percent of the buying public which no longer has a joystick, mouse or keyboard.
+FreeLancer 2's take is even more daring - but if successful, it could cater to the huge percent of the buying public which no longer has a joystick, mouse or keyboard.

 Pictured below is an artists rendering of what a computer optimized for the new FreeLancer title will look like: